armadaproject/armada/docs/api.md

 When server is configured with OpenID, it will accept authorization header or metadata in the form `Bearer {oauth_token}`.

 ### Basic Authentication
-For basic authentication api accepts standard authorization header or metadata in the form `basic {base64(user:password)}`.
+For basic authentication API accepts standard authorization header or metadata in the form `basic {base64(user:password)}`.

 ### Kerberos
-For Kerberos authentication api accepts the same authorization metadata for gRPC as standard Kerberos http SPNEGO authorization headers, the api responds with `WWW-Authenticate` header or metadata.
+For Kerberos authentication API accepts the same authorization metadata for gRPC as standard Kerberos http SPNEGO authorization headers, the API responds with `WWW-Authenticate` header or metadata.